tabea89/mktg-tech-test-starter/README.md

 - SVG and image assets included under `/assets`
 - data sources, in JSON form, under `/data/`
   - NOTE: the file `customer-case-studies.json` includes 18 case studies, you only need to pick one for this page :)
-- a design mockup hosted on [Figma](https://www.figma.com/file/nKnqhZfLi1YdOqMMwKKCXN/Rasa-Marketing-Tech-Test)
+- a design mockup hosted on [Figma](https://www.figma.com/file/nKnqhZfLi1YdOqMMwKKCXN/Rasa-Marketing-Tech-Test) (make sure to sign up for a Figma account if you don't already have one, so you can properly view and inspect all the elements)

 ## Rules and Guidelines